imjuoy/SignIn-With-LinkedIn/README.md

 Also, required is to create a LinkedIn developer application to create the Client Secret and Client Key.
 The callback URL needs to be registered with the LinkedIn application.

+# To run the application execute the below command:
 node Server.js